arkency/posts/posts/2013-10-04-refactor-to-remote-leave-tasks-unassigned.md

 <a href="/assets/images/unassigned/plan.png" rel="lightbox"><img src="/assets/images/unassigned/plan.png" class="fit"></a>

 Looks very promising.
 But here comes the reality.
-The most important task (nr 1) takes longer than anticipated.
-And suprisingly one of the tasks (nr 3) turned out to be easier and was finished earlier.
+The most important task (no. 1) takes longer than anticipated.
+And suprisingly one of the tasks (no. 3) turned out to be easier and was finished earlier.

 <a href="/assets/images/unassigned/reality.png" rel="lightbox"><img src="/assets/images/unassigned/reality.png" class="fit"></a>